-Diego Maradona to undergo surgery for bleeding in his brain
+Diego Maradona recovering from surgery to remove blood clot in his brain

-“We are going to operate today.
-He is lucid, he understands, he agrees with the intervention,” Luque said Tuesday.
+A subdural hematoma occurs when a blood vessel is torn and leaks blood into the space between the brain and an outer layer beneath the skull.
+Maradona, who turned 60 on Friday, was initially hospitalized Monday with symptoms of anemia, dehydration and depression, per reports.

-Luque added that the hematoma was likely caused by a fall or a blow to the head, but that Maradona did not recall a specific incident.
+Luque had described the operation as “routine surgery” and he described his famous patient as “lucid” on Tuesday.
+“He understands, he agrees with the intervention,” Luque said, adding that the hematoma was likely caused by a fall or a blow to the head, but that Maradona did not recall a specific incident.

-“We did an MRI one month ago and everything was normal,” the physician said.
+“We did an MRI one month ago and everything was normal,” Luque said.
 “We repeated the study, and we saw the subdural hematoma.”

 Widely regarded as one of the greatest soccer players ever if not of all time, Maradona led his native Argentina to a World Cup triumph in 1986.
 He scored two of the most famous goals in history in rapid succession in that tournament against England in a quarterfinal match.
 The first, dubbed the “Hand of God” goal, caused a huge controversy because it appeared that a leaping Maradona used his fist to direct the ball past England goalkeeper Peter Shilton.
-The second, which was voted “Goal of the century” in a FIFA-sponsored poll in 2002, came a few minutes later and saw Maradona start his run on the other side of the field before weaving through much of England’s defense before and the ball into the net.
+The second, which was voted “Goal of the century” in a FIFA-sponsored poll in 2002, came a few minutes later and saw Maradona start his run on the other side of the field before weaving through much of England’s defense and putting the ball into the net.

 Maradona represented Argentina in four World Cups altogether, helping his country to a runner-up finish in 1990.
 At the club level, he had his most success with Barcelona and Napoli, but his tenure with Napoli ended when he was given a lengthy suspension after testing positive for cocaine.